ca0v/ol3-lab/poc/README.md

 If no child exceeds this threshold then repeat the process for the grand-children of the parent, repeating recursively until all leaf nodes have at least one sibling that exceeds threshold, or itself exceeds the threshold.
 At that point, rule 1 comes back into play.

 ### Rule 3
 Now it may be that we reach a child tile that has such a small count as to justify querying for the features within that tile.
 This introduces a new configuration option...how many features should we render in a single tile?
-Call this `maxFeaturesPerTile`.
+Call this `MaxFeaturesPerTile`.
 Once this happens it is not a given that the features will render.
 We now need to compute the density of each feature.
 As before with tiles, any features that are too dense will result in the parent tile rendering as a cluster, so either all the features will render or none of them will.

 ### Rule 4
 Alternatively we can do a client-side spatial query to cluster neighboring features to allow reaching across grid boundaries.
 I think that without this last step things will snap to grid lines, but I will leave this as a future rule.

+### Threshold
+The Threshold should be externally configurable via `ClusterDensityThreshold` but should default to a value that ensures a reasonably styled cluster marker will remain within the tile it represents.
+Assuming a square tile, `T` if size `w²` pixels at zoom level `Z`, it will have an area of `w²4<sup>(z-Z)</sup>`, where `z` represent the current zoom level.
+As the user zooms out from `Z` the tile `T` gets smaller because z-Z gets smaller.
+The smaller `T` gets the more dense it becomes.
+At some point it should disappear, yielding to its parent to render instead.
+This threshold value should default to about 2πr², which is `2π(A+B√count)²`.

+If the `w²4<sup>(z-Z)</sup>` exceeds `2π(A+B√count)²` then the tile is too dense to render.

+## Areas of Concern
+My solution for computing `cluster density` seems like it would be simpler if each cluster marker had a physical geometry (e.g. circle or polygon) associated with it.
+In that case zooming in/out would have a visual effect on the markers.
+When they get too large we render the children instead.
+I feel that is a better option and may lend itself to using a built-in client-side clustering strategy.
+Keep in mind current `count` results can count the same feature multiple times so it is still benificial to maintain the parent count data, complicating a built-in solution.

 ## Notes of Interest